 Dakota County and the Dakota County HOME Consortium consistently perform well in the administration of the three grant programs discussed in this plan.
 In the CDBG program, one regulatory measure used by HUD to evaluate performance is the timeliness ratio test.
 This formula measures the amount of an entitlement community's unexpended funds 60 days prior to the start of the next program year in relation to the amount of funding it receives; the ratio cannot exceed 1.5.
 Dakota County's timeliness ratio is measured on May 2nd each year.
-On March 17, the Dakota County ratio was 1.62.
+This year, Dakota County and the CDA have been focused on initiatives funded with the County's allocation of ESG-CV and CDBG-CV funds, including mortgage assistance, emergency hotel sheltering, food banks, and transportation for seniors to doctors and grocery stores.
+Because of these additional efforts, on May 1, the Dakota County ratio was 1.86.